purpleidea/mgmt/docs/function-guide.md

 The function should be implemented as a list of `FuncValue`'s in our type system.
 It is then registered with the engine during `init()`.
 You may also use the `variant` type in your type definitions.
-This special type will never be seen inside a running program, and will get converted to a concrete type if a suitable match to this signature can be found.
+This special type will never be seen inside a running program and will get converted to a concrete type if a suitable match to this signature can be found.
 Be warned that signatures which contain too many variants, or which are very general, might be hard for the compiler to match, and ambiguous type graphs make for user compiler errors.